oyvindsk/post2mail/README.md

 ## Usage

-    (look over the code, change the mail subject & http port perhaps?) go build post2mail.go
+    (look over the code, change the email template perhaps?)
-    TODO
+    See test-server/*.go for an example and some code to copy

 ## Using gmail as a smtp server
-The default vales are set up for using gmail to send mail through.
+I currently use gmail to send mail through.
 You can get a unique random password from google called "App passwords".
 These can be revoked without changing your main password.
 See under Account >> Security.

 ## Todo
- - Error-checking, don't just die all the time :)
- - Make the email subject, http port and url configuratable
- - Logging
+dunno? *shrugs*

 ## Useful Links
  - http://nathanleclaire.com/blog/2013/12/17/sending-email-from-gmail-using-golang/